Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Experiments

 \section{Experiments}

-A series of experiments are designed to validate the proposed target-enhancement framework.
-Section 4.1 details the experimental setup, including the selected dataset, environment, and data preprocessing, while Section 4.2 describes the experimental design and discusses the results.
+A series of experiments are designed to validate our framework.
+Section IV.A details the experimental setup, including the datasets, environment, and data preprocessing.
+Section IV.B describes the experimental design and discusses the results.